Marshall-Kesti/marshallkesti.github.io/another-page2.md

 ## _Python Stock Indicator_
 ### Description

 During the time of this project, I was being mentored by a full time trader.
 One of the processes that he was educating me on was backtesting.
 This involves collecting trades that meet your specficed critera from a stock that you are intrested in trading.
-At first collecting the trades was educative and fascinating, although, after the hundreth some I decided to reallocate my time to finding a more efficent way to quickly and accuratly collected the desired data.
+At first collecting the trades was educative, but after the hundreth some trade, I decided to reallocate my time to finding a more efficent way to quickly and accuratly collect the desired data.

 ### Note